hminh21/jenkins-job/README.md

 ## Step 1
 - In order to trigger a webhook from Github, we have to install [Generic Webhook Trigger Plugin](https://wiki.jenkins.io/display/JENKINS/Generic+Webhook+Trigger+Plugin).
 - Installing [Pipeline Utility Steps](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/) to parse JSON string.
+- Installing `curl` in the node you want to execute this pipeline job.
 ## Step 2
 - Create a pipeline job.